Back To Search Results

 7. Expulsion (delivery of anterior and posterior shoulders) [10]

-Some key movements are impossible in the face or brow presentations.
-Based on the information provided above, it is obvious that labor be arrested in brow presentation unless it spontaneously changes to the face or vertex, as the occipito-mental diameter of the fetal head is significantly wider than the smallest diameter of the female pelvis.
-Face presentation can, however, be delivered vaginally, and further mechanisms of face delivery are explained in later sections.
+Some key movements are impossible in the face or brow presentations.[10][11]
+Based on the information provided above, it is obvious that labor be arrested in brow presentation unless it spontaneously changes to the face or vertex, as the occipitomental diameter of the fetal head is significantly wider than the smallest diameter of the female pelvis.
+Face presentation can, however, be delivered vaginally, and further mechanisms of face delivery are explained in later cesarean deliveries.

 Indications

-As mentioned previously, spontaneous vaginal delivery can be successful in face presentation.
-However, the main indication for vaginal delivery in such circumstances would be a maternal choice.
-It is crucial to have a thorough conversation with a mother, explaining the risks and benefits of vaginal delivery with face presentation and a cesarean section.
-Informed consent and creating a rapport with the mother is an essential aspect of safe and successful labor.
+As mentioned previously, a spontaneous vaginal delivery can be achieved in face presentation.
+However, the primary indication for vaginal delivery in such circumstances is maternal preference.
+Therefore, a thorough conversation with the patient, comparing the risks and benefits of vaginal and cesarean delivery with face presentation, is essential.
+Clinicians should have supportive and detailed discussions with patients and their family members to obtain informed consent and achieve a safe and successful labor experience.

 Contraindications